DRL-CASIA/COG-sim2real-challenge/README.md

 ## Important notes

 The data from the simulator is clear, but it will be perturbed with biases and noises during the test stage.
 More information can be found in the [rulebook](https://github.com/DRL-CASIA/COG-sim2real-challenge/blob/main/CoG%20Challenge%20Rules-v1.2.pdf).

+## Submission Guide
+For submission, cog_agent.py must be included in the submitted files, and participants reconstruct agent_cotrol() function.
+When testing, agent_control will be called to test the model.
+A simple test pipline can be found in submit_test.py.

+In addition, if the submitted code depends on additional packages, it is best to add readme.md files so that we can configure the environment easily.

 ## Thanks